jsmoriss/jsm-user-locale/readme.txt

 Tested Up To: 4.7
 Stable Tag: 1.1.3-1

-Add a quick and easy user locale / language selector for the WordPress admin back-end and front-end toolbar menus.
+Add a quick and easy user locale / language selector in the WordPress admin back-end and front-end toolbar menus.

 == Description ==